 Traditional Scottish Highland Games

 Welcome to the Arisaig Highland Games and Clan Ranald Gathering which were held on Wednesday 29th July 2015.

 We would like to extend a very big thank you to all those who attended or participated in the Games this year.
-We had competitors from all over Scotland and the rest of the UK with other prize winners from France, Holland, Poland, USA and Austrailia.
+We had competitors from all over Scotland and the rest of the UK with prize winners from as far afield as France, Holland, Poland, the USA and Australia.

 As ever, Arisaig Games committee are indebted to all of our loyal volunteers who helped to organise, set-up & clear down the event.
 A lot of work is required to run the event and we appreciate the time and effort committed by all of our helpers.

-We would also like to thank all of our generous sponsors - as the cost of staging such an event inevitably grows, the support of our sponsors is vital and ensures that we have a stable base from which we can continue to plan ahead for future years.
+We would also like to thank all of our incredibly generous sponsors.
+As the cost of staging such an event inevitably grows, the support of our sponsors is vital and ensures that we have a stable base from which we can continue to plan ahead for future years.

 The venue is the scenic location of Traigh Farm, Arisaig with sweeping views across sandy beaches towards the Cuillins of Skye & the Small Isles of Eigg and Rhum.
 Directions to Traigh

 Tuesday 26th July

 On the evening before the Games, join us for our pre-games Ceilidh held on the Games field at Traigh.
 With live music, a licensed bar, hot food and free entry, the Tuesday evening event is intended to be a very relaxed, informal affair and is an ideal precursor to the Games the following day.

 Wednesday 27th July